 Evidence of, or sightings, of them are often on higher objects such as tops of cupboards, shelving, along wooden beams and joists found in cellars or attics and on electrical boxes.
 Gnawed materials may also be seen with discarded fragments near small holes where they are possibly nesting.
-Damage to food packaging and other objects must also be viewed with suspicion.
+They can also chew and damage food packaging and other objects.